 View this post on Instagram

 Shake it !
 Shake it !! 👯♀️ Did you catch my INSTA LIVE 👆🏼👆🏼where I talk about an easy way to meet your protein requirements during & after pregnancy 🤰🏻👶🏻 .
 Watch it and see what I do daily & check out my BIO about Pregnancy / Breastfeeding safe Protein Powder by @proteinsuppliesaustralia 👌🏻 Grab 10% off with my code PSA4PREGGIBELLIES 💕 . . . #nutrition #pregnancynutrition #healthpregnancy #pregnancywellness #certifiedtrainer #fitpregnancy #healthybump #instagood #food #pregnancycravings #naturalfuel #nonasties #bfabsquad

-Try them, trust me research has proven that protein helps stabilize blood sugar levels, which can help you manage and avoid gestational diabetes, hormone fluctuations, hunger pangs, headaches and nausea.
+Let me know if my Facebook Community what recipes you try and if you have felt more energised and had reduced cravings by boosting your protein intake.
+Science says and research has proven that protein helps stabilize blood sugar levels, which can help you manage and avoid gestational diabetes, hormone fluctuations, hunger pangs, headaches and nausea.
 Plus if you are facing nausea or food aversions you may find that eating small amounts of protein (like my smoothie recipes above) will help.

 Protein requirements increase during and after pregnancy, and are actually considerably higher than the current conventional prenatal nutrition guidelines (see my interview with Nutritionist Lily Nichols).
-So please make sure you are nourishing both you and your baby quality and a variety of protein sources.
+Try to make sure you are nourishing both you and your baby quality and a variety of protein sources.